Tonywuhk/realai.org/DRL/environments.md

 ---
 # Environments

 Deep reinforcement learning ([DRL](README.md)) agents learn from interactions with the environments.
-Since 2013, DRL environments have become increasingly more flexible and sophisticated.
+Intuitively, training a sophisticated agent requires high complexity in its training input, which can come from environmental dynamics as well as other agents' behavior.
+Since 2013, DRL environments have become increasingly more complex, often encompassing [multiple agents](multi-agent-learning.md) participating in a diverse range of tasks.

 ## OpenAI Gym